scenoxmans/learning-markup/README.md

-Hi:wave:
+Hi:wave:!Welcome.
+My name is Mansur.
-click this https://scenoxmans.github.io/learning-markup/ to navigate!
+Click this to see my skillz:yum:!